IRENE LÓPEZ PH.D.

 Picture

-Born and raised in the Bronx, I am the first in my family to ever to go to college or graduate school.
+Born and raised in the Bronx, I am the first in my family to attend college or graduate school.
 These experiences have shaped me and explain my interests in gender, acculturation, socioeconomic status and cross-cultural psychopathology.
-Additionally, as a light-skinned Puerto Rican, issues related to skin color, ethnic and racial identity and racial misidentification have always interested me.
-As a cross-cultural and feminist psychologist, I am primarily interested in studying those have traditionally been underrepresented and marginalized in the field of psychology.
-As a liberation psychologist, I believe it is important to help and support others, and to this end have created another website specifically for faculty of color.
+Additionally, as a light-skinned Puerto Rican, I am especially interested in questions concerning colorism, within-group discrimination, and misidentification and how these experiences shape our lived experiences.
+As a cross-cultural and feminist psychologist, I am primarily interested in studying those who have traditionally been underrepresented and marginalized in the field of psychology; and as a liberation psychologist, I am committed to collective care and institutional change, which is why I have created a separate website dedicated to supporting faculty of color.

-Thus far, I have been fortunate enough to receive a number of teaching and research awards for my work, such as Kenyon's highly prized Kenyon Trustee Teaching Award and the Harvey Lodish Faculty Development Chair in the Natural Sciences.
-I have also received the APA Henry David International Teaching Mentoring Award and this coming year will serve as president-elect of Division 48, Society for the Study of Peace, Conflict and Violence.
+Thus far, I have been fortunate to receive several teaching and research awards for my work, including Kenyon's highly prized Kenyon Trustee Teaching Award and the Harvey Lodish Faculty Development Chair in the Natural Sciences, and the Henry David International Teaching Mentoring Award issued by Division 52 of the APA.
+I am also the co-editor of The Wiley Handbook of Collaborative Online Learning and Global Engagement, and I am currently working on an undergraduate textbook on Latine Psychology.

 I am an avid photographer and proud mama of two.